-Insect Allies will emphasize biosafety and biosecurity.
-All work will be conducted inside closed laboratories, greenhouses, or other secured facilities.
+DARPA emphasizes biosafety and biosecurity in this research.
+All work is conducted inside closed laboratories, greenhouses, or other secured facilities; DARPA is not funding open release.

 You are now leaving the DARPA.mil website that is under the control and